-Santa Teresa Golf Club starts with the #1 handicap hole, a tough par 4 dog leg left.
-It is always good to hit balls before your round to make sure you are ready for the challenging drive off the 1st Tee.
+Santa Teresa Golf Club starts with a demanding par 4 dog leg left.
+It is always good to hit some range balls before your round to make sure you are ready for the challenging drive off the 1st Tee.
 Your target off the 1st Tee is the white 150 yard pole.
 Long hitters can take the ball to the side of or over the left side fairway bunker.
 Pay attention to the pin placement on this hole as the green is 42 yards deep.
 Favor the middle and back of green to avoid the two front bunkers, get your two putt and go to the next tee.

 A good tee shot will serve you well on this slight dog leg right par 4.
 The green is very approachable from any spot in the fairway.
 This green is 45 yards deep, so a back pin can call for 1 or 2 additional clubs.
 This is a relatively flat green, so take a good run at your birdie.

 This is the shortest par 3 on the course.
 Similar to hole number 3, the wind can be blowing here without feeling it on the tee, so look at the tree tops.
 Right side of this green is not very deep, short is better than long when the pin is on that side.
 Once on the green, you will need to pay attention to the subtle breaks.
 Short, but par is your friend.